 Imagine sitting around a campfire, the flames dancing as a storyteller weaves a tale of adventure, loss, and eventual triumph.
-As the story unfolds, you begin to grasp not just the plot, but a deeper message, a resonating theme that lingers long after the embers have died down.
+Think about it: as the story unfolds, you begin to grasp not just the plot, but a deeper message, a resonating theme that lingers long after the embers have died down.
 That, in essence, is the power of the main idea of a story.

 Every compelling narrative, from a short story to a sprawling epic, has a central point, a core message that the author is trying to convey.
 This main idea isn't just a summary of the plot; it's the underlying concept that ties the events, characters, and setting together.
 Identifying the main idea enhances your understanding and appreciation of the story, transforming a simple reading experience into a profound intellectual journey.